The downside is they’re also pushing $24k – or more.

 And you get better brakes.

-It won’t outrun a Speed3, but in the corners, a SPEC-V can hang with the GTI or Civic Si.
+It won’t outrun a Speed3, but in the corners, a SPEC-V in the right hands can hang with the GTI or Civic Si.

 The Sentra’s a pretty big car for a compact.
 In fact, in several key areas, its dimensions (and interior space) are “almost Altima.”
 Its width, for example, is 70.5 inches – almost exactly the same beam as the Altima’s 70.7 inches.
 Both cars have exactly the same front seat headroom (40.6 inches) too – and the Sentra actually has more backseat headroom (37.3 inches vs. 36.8 for the Altima).